A Nodal Immersed Finite Element-Finite Difference Method: Introduction

 In the method of Griffith and Luo~\cite{Griffith2017}, mass matrices appear in two places: the projection of the force onto FE basis functions, which appears in the weak form of the divergence of the stress, and the projection that computes Lagrangian representations of the Eulerian velocity.
 We show that using nodal interaction is equivalent to lumping the mass matrix associated with velocity interpolation.
 A major theoretical result of this work, which appears in Theorem~\ref{thm:fully-nodal-ignore-weights}, is that the positive mean restriction can be avoided so long as the same diagonal mass matrices are used for all projections.
 This explains why it is straightforward to use simple mass lumping techniques with the IFED formulation, even for high-order elements, and yields a very substantial simplification in the development and implementation of diagonal mass matrices.
 In this study, we refer to the combination of nodal interaction, which implies a lumped mass matrix for velocity projection, and a lumped force projection matrix as \emph{nodal coupling}.
-Similarly, we call the combination of consistent mass matrices and elemental interaction \emph{elemental coupling}.
+Similarly, we call the combination of consistent mass matrices and elemental interaction \emph{elemental coupling} (see Figure~\ref{fig:kernel-schematic} for the schematic of elemental (left) and nodal (right) coupling).